top of page

 Add cinnamon, nutmeg and vanilla pods to your drinks & enjoy the pungent flavours.

-Herbal teas are becoming popular making a warming and colourful addition to the rinks table!
-Try rosehip or cranberry, orange spice, and the much-loved lemon and ginger.
-A good reviver is fresh mint tea, or for sleepy evenings there's lavender
+Herbal teas are becoming popular making a warming and colourful addition to the drinks table!
+Try rosehip, cranberry, cherry, orange spice, and the much-loved lemon and ginger.
+A good reviver is fresh mint tea, or for sleepy evenings there's lavender,

 and camomile!

-Cups: don't forget to present your hot drinks in long, clear glasses or suitably-coloured cups and mugs for the season: gold, copper, reds, yellows and chocolate browns!
+Don't forget to present your hot drinks in long, clear glasses or suitably-coloured cups and mugs for the season: gold, copper, reds, yellows and chocolate browns!
 It all adds to the warmth!
-Vintage teapots are great fun so look out for the novelty ones like little owls or cats, or a good old simple Brown Betty with knitted cosy!
+Vintage teapots are great fun so look out for the traditional Brown Betty, or some bright primary colours, and top them off with a knitted cosy!
+Or the novelty pots featuring seasonal creatures like owls, cats, and squirrels!
+It's worth noting that some vintage teapots are not recommended for use with boiling water due to their age, however you can use them for cooler liquids like milk.
+There are some lovely milk jugs

 HOPE YOU'RE ENJOYING AUTUMN!